 Being located in one of the most famous wildlife areas with visitors from around the world, Karen Blixen Camp relies on our staff to give our visitors that little extra from their safari experience.
-This is why we wish to establish the Karen Blixen Hospitality School; giving the Maasai youth the possibility of accessing affordable education.
+This is why we have established the Karen Blixen Hospitality School; giving the Maasai youth the possibility of accessing affordable education.